|

 returned to his natural dimension, Bri

-was gone.
-Time had accelerated during the interlude.
-The
+was gone: Time had ticked differently during the interlude.

 brother."